vengi-voxel/vengi/docs/LUAScript.md

 They are available as e.g. `g_shape.line([...])`, `g_shape.ellipse([...])` and so on.

 ## Region

+* `contains(region)`: Check whether the current region contains the given one.
+The test is inclusive such that a region is considered to be inside of itself.

+* `intersects(region)`: Check whether the current region intersects with the given one.

 * `mins()`: The lower boundary of the region (inclusive).